mingkaic/libgrafiks/README.md

 By default the test path is the executable's directory

 For assignment 2 pages 4, and 5 copy contents of /test/simp/ to the desired test directory or executable directory

+Pre-built binary can be found in the `build` directory